cadojo/phd-applications/_src/computing.md

 [`GalacticPotentials.jl`](https://github.com/cadojo/GalacticPotentials.jl);
-after professionally developing similar capabilities for the Artemis Program, I received a Superior Achievement Award from the NASA Johnson Space Center (JSC) Director.
+after professionally developing similar capabilities for the Artemis Program, I received a Superior Achievement Award from the NASA Johnson Space Center Director.

-As a flight dynamics engineer, I was primarily responsible for characterizing and improving integrated spacecraft performance with numerical simulations.
+As a flight dynamics engineer, I have characterized and improved integrated spacecraft performance with numerical simulations.
 These simulations modeled all known dynamical effects, including flexible structure & separation dynamics, propellant slosh, and sensor noise.
 I routinely executed tens of thousands of Monte Carlo simulations to determine the vehicle performance's sensitivity to individually modified models.